 Will I need to attend an interview for Masters?

 If you are a UK applicant short-listed for either an MA course or for PhD research you will usually be invited to attend an interview.
-If you are an overseas applicant for an MA course, you will not normally be required to attend an interview, although you may be invited to conduct an interview via Skype or to submit a piece of written work in support of your application.
+If you are an overseas applicant for an MA course, you will not normally be required to attend an interview, although you may be invited to conduct an interview via Skype or to submit a piece of written or creative work in support of your application.
 If you are an overseas applicant short-listed for PhD research, you will normally be required to attend an interview.

 What is a 'Conditional Offer'?